Empower Kids to Care About Teeth

 Come in for Regular Dental Appointments

 Having a healthy mouth requires more than just brushing and flossing.
 Regular dental exams and cleanings play a crucial role in preserving your child's oral health.
-Our staff at SRD on 5th knows how to talk to kids in a way they understand.
+Our staff at Treehouse Children's Dentistry knows how to talk to kids in a way they understand.
 By so doing, we can learn the information we need from them about their condition and explain the importance of oral health to them in a way they'll understand.

 Encourage your child to ask us questions when they come in for dental appointments.
 We are more than happy to answer their questions about their teeth, brushing, or anything about us or what we do.
 Kids who interact and engage with us are less likely to be frustrated, bored, or nervous when they come in for dental visits.